PedMotoApp/Suporte/README.md

 ### Use Cases

 - **Small Cities**: Offer mototaxi services in areas with limited transportation options.
-- **Business Partnerships**: Integrate with local businesses for on-demand rides.
+- **Business Partnerships**: Integrate with local businesses for on-demand rides (e.g., pharmacies, restaurants).
 - **Entrepreneurs**: Launch a branded mototaxi business using the white label license.

 ### How to Acquire